Ridgio: 2013–2016

 Ridgio's earliest recordings were released on SoundCloud after he graduated from high school.
 Ridgio's debut collaborations, "Came Up" and "Lucky No More" with Big Boy Blue (formally known as Meeko Fly) received media attention from Elevator Mag in 2013.
 He recorded his first mixtape, C.L.O.U.D.S., at 18 and released singles "A Lot (Dope)" and "Ain't Ready" on SoundCloud.
 Despite gaining local recognition from those singles, he deleted them from all platforms.
-In 2015, Ridgio met his now fiancée, Patrisia Vekima, at an open mic at DePaul University, where they both performed.
+In 2015, Ridgio met his now wife, Patrisia Vekima, at an open mic at DePaul University, where they both performed.
 Within the same year, he also released his first two music videos, "Revolutionary" and "Anywhere", with Lyrical Lemonade's Cole Bennett.
 The songs were described as "a very fine mesh between a trap-like flow and a powerful meaning."
 Ridgio did not stray away from this style leading up to his debut EP release, Twenty I Winters.
 Since then, he has cultivated a series around the Winters projects that he releases annually on his birthday.
 He also released the mixtape A W A K E N on March 11, 2016.
 This was his first full-body project and included song production from Martin $ky and Kevin Frytz.
 A W A K E N helped Ridgio gain recognition in the Chicago Hip-Hop scene.
 Cole Bennett stated, "There's a solid chance you'll soon become a fan of Ridgio if you aren't already.
 This kid is quite unique.
 He is on a mission which is backed by solid reasoning that can be received through his music."

 2017–2018

 In 2017, Ridgio released his third and fourth projects, Twenty II Winters and World of Dreams.
 When describing the concept of World of Dreams, Ridgio stated, "Much of the project focuses on the theme of what it means to chase after your ambitions while also staying true to yourself."
 After releasing World of Dreams, Ridgio's music began to expand outside of the local hip hop scene.
-He was invited to the Boys & Girls Club in Michigan City, Indiana and the LOK Wishing Tree Foundation to perform for his new audience.
+He was invited to the Boys & Girls Club in Michigan City, Indiana, and the LOK Wishing Tree Foundation to perform for his new audience.
 He also won a competition at The Promontory in Chicago to perform in Gary, Indiana, at Backstage on Broadway.
 Ridgio began producing instrumentals in 2017, which led to him receiving composition credits for web-series My Husband's Kid's in 2018.